 For ecommerce professionals, web design is our storefront.
 A well-designed site with fresh visuals and cutting-edge usability is like a sleek and sexy Apple store: So impressive that tourists take pictures in front of it.
 But what about if your site looks outdated, with web design trends from years ago?
 Well, you might as well run a shop from an abandoned train yard.

 At 99designs, we work with some of the greatest designers in the world and see thousands of design requests every day.
-Analyzing our data, we’ve compiled this list of the nine web design trends most likely to have the biggest impact on 2019.
+Analyzing our data, we’ve compiled this list of the nine web design trends most likely to have the biggest impact this year.
 Whether you do it yourself or hire a web design professional, these trends should help inspire you on ways to make your “storefront” more modern and inviting.

 Web Design Trends #1: The Return of Serifs

 These last few years have been a golden age for minimalism and, as a result, typography has been leaning towards the more simplistic sans serif fonts.
-That’s not just an aesthetic choice, either — sans serif fonts are easier to read on screens, especially mobile and wearable devices.
+That’s not just an aesthetic choice, either—sans serif fonts are easier to read on screens, especially mobile and wearable devices.

 But lately, designers have been experimenting with more decorative serif fonts.
 Because of their associations with the past, serif fonts deliver a classic and dignified atmosphere that fits certain brands like a glove.